-Table: 2 Differences in socio-demographic characteristics of the adult male and female patients presenting with Acute population for each case of AL in female population.
-This finding is consistent with the results of the recent study conducted in KPK which found same ratio of leukemia among male and female patients (1.8:1).
+This study is one of the few studies exploring the epidemiology of AL among adults presenting in oncology department of Pakistan.
+This study reported that average age of adults presenting with AL was 28 years (IQR=20 years) with a male to female ratio of 1.8:1; hence reporting approximately 2 cases of AL among male population for each case of AL in female population.
+This finding is consistent with the results of recent study conducted in KPK which found same ratio of leukemia among male and female patients (1.8:1).
 However, when compared to regional evidence the male: female ratio of AL in our study was comparable to the evidence from Southern China but was relatively higher when compared to evidence from Iran (9,10).
+The higher rate of AL among Irani population could be related to their higher risk of the disease.